mui/mui-x/docs/data/date-pickers/timezone/timezone.md

 ### Moment and timezone

-To be able to use timezones, you have to pass the default export from `moment-timezone` to the `dateLibInstance` prop of `LocalizationProvider`:
+To use the pickers with timezones, pass the default export from `moment-timezone` to the `dateLibInstance` prop of `LocalizationProvider`

 ```tsx
 import moment from 'moment-timezone';